 The grey seal is the most common seal in Sweden and is mostly found in the Baltic Sea.
 There are estimated to be between 37,000 and 50,000 grey seals in the Baltic Sea.
 Areas with grey seals are found from the Falsterbo peninsula in Skåne to Haparanda in North Bothnia with the majority of grey seals being found in the archipelagos of Stockholm and Södermanland, though there are also large population in the Sea of Bothnia and North Kvarken as well as along the south coast.
-The grey seals is listed as of least concern according to the Swedish Red List.
-The greatest threat to grey seals is climate change which reduces the pack ice in the Baltic Sea, environmental pollutants and by-catch in commercial fishing (Isæus, Beltrán, Stensland Isæus, Öhman, & Andresson-Li, 2022).
+The grey seal is listed as of least concern according to the Swedish Red List.
+The greatest threat to grey seals is climate change which reduces the pack ice in the Baltic Sea, environmental pollutants and by-catch in commercial fishing (Isæus, Beltrán, Stensland Isæus, C Öhman, & Andresson-Li, 2022).
 Based on the national environmental monitoring programme of seal colonies, the occurrence of seals in the project area is low(Havs- och vattenmyndigheten, 2018).

-In 2019, the number of ringed seals was estimated as 22,000 animals (Havs- och vattenmyndigheten, 2019b) with most found in the Gulf of Bothnia.
+The number of ringed seals is estimated at 22,000 animals (Havs- och vattenmyndigheten, 2019b) and most of them are found in the Gulf of Bothnia.
 The ringed seal is considered of least concern in the Swedish Red List.
-Based on the national environmental monitoring programme of seal colonies, no ringed seals were found in the project area in 2018(Havs- och vattenmyndigheten, 2018).
+Based on the national environmental monitoring programme of seal colonies, there are no ringed seals in the project area (Havs- och vattenmyndigheten, 2018).